Kenneth R. Rosen

-Kenneth R. Rosen is a contributing writer at WIRED, the journalist-in-residence at the Washington Institute for Near East Policy, an Executive-in-Residence at the Geneva Centre for Security Policy, and a 2021 Alicia Patterson Fellow.
+Kenneth R. Rosen is a contributing writer at Wired, the journalist-in-residence at the Washington Institute for Near East Policy, an Executive-in-Residence at the Geneva Centre for Security Policy, and a 2021 Alicia Patterson Fellow.
 He is the author of Troubled: The Failed Promise of America's Behavioral Treatment Programs (Little A, 2021), which the New York Times Book Review called a "public service," and Bulletproof Vest (Bloomsbury, 2020), one of Wired's most fascinating books of 2020.

 Rosen is a two-time finalist for the Livingston Award in international reporting.
 Among other honors, he received the Bayeux Calvados-Normandy Award for War Correspondents for his reporting on Iraq in 2018 and was a finalist for his reporting on Syria in 2019.